Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 ## Intent Service

+- Service is the base class of Intent Service.
-- __Intent Service__ is used to perform one time task i.e when the task completes the service destroys itself.
+- __Intent Service__ is used to perform one time task (i.e.) only one request will be processed. and  when the task completes the service destroys itself.
 - __Intent Service__ gets  starts by calling startService().
 - __IntentService__ Implicitly calls stopself() to destroy.
 - __Intent Service__ is independent of the component in which it is started.